ClickCease Guide: Connect & set up Search Console | Less than 5 min

 Connect Search Console with Google Analytics

-If you didn’t choose to verify your Search Console setup using your Google Analytics account, it might be a good idea to connect the two now.
+If you did not choose to verify your Search Console setup using your Google Analytics account, it is a good idea to connect the two now.

-In Google Analytics, almost all your organic keywords are grouped into one and the same term: (not provided).
+In Google Analytics, almost all your organic keywords are grouped under the same term: (not provided).

-Fortunately, we can change that by connecting Search Console and Analytics data – it’s super simple:
+Fortunately, we can change that by connecting Search Console and Analytics data – it is super simple:

 You have now connected Search Console and Analytics.
-Within 48 hours, you should be able to see Search Console data in the menu item:
+Within 48 hours, you should be able to see Search Console data in your GA4 Acquisition reports, providing insights into search queries, landing pages, and impressions.

 Add a sitemap to Search Console

 Adding a sitemap to Google Search Console can help improve the visibility of your website and make it easier for Google to index your pages.
-Here’s a step-by-step guide to adding a sitemap to Google Search Console:
+Here is a step-by-step guide to adding a sitemap to Google Search Console:

-To increase the efficiency of Google finding and indexing your sitemap and pages, it’s recommended to upload your sitemap to your website root folder and include a reference to it in your robots.txt file.
+To increase the efficiency of Google finding and indexing your sitemap and pages, it is recommended to upload your sitemap to your website root folder and include a reference to it in your robots.txt file.

-Don’t forget to update your sitemap whenever changes are made or new pages are added to your website, ensuring that Google always has the most recent information about your website.
+Don’t forget to update your sitemap whenever changes are made or new pages are added to your website, ensuring that Google always has the most recent information about your site.

-To automate the updating process, it’s recommended to automate the updating of your sitemap by using an XML sitemap.
+To automate the process, it is recommended to use an XML sitemap.
 This will automatically update every time a page is added or removed from your website.

-If you have a WordPress website you can easily make an XML sitemap using a plugin like Yoast SEO, Rank Math, All-In-One-SEO, or a similar plugin.
+If you have a WordPress website, you can easily create an XML sitemap using a plugin like Yoast SEO, Rank Math, All-In-One-SEO, or a similar tool.
+Northeast Medical Group used structured data alongside Search Console sitemap monitoring to capture rich results and AI Overview placements, improving their organic visibility significantly.

 Add a user to Google Search Console